Deinosuchus: Paleoecology

 A Deinosuchus jaw fragment, exhibited at the North Carolina Museum of Natural Sciences: Fossils of this large alligatoroid have been discovered in 10 U.S. states and northern Mexico.

 Deinosuchus was present on both sides of the Western Interior Seaway.
 Specimens have been described from 12 U.S. states: Utah, Montana, Wyoming, New Mexico, New Jersey (Marshalltown Formation), Delaware, Georgia, Alabama, Mississippi, Texas, and North & South Carolina (Tar Heel/Coachman & Bladen Formations).
 A Deinosuchus osteoderm from the San Carlos Formation was also reported in 2006, so the giant crocodilian's range may have included parts of northern Mexico.
 There is also a report describing a possible Deinosuchus scute from Colorado.
 Deinosuchus fossils are most abundant in the Gulf Coastal Plain region of Georgia, near the Alabama border.
 All known specimens of Deinosuchus were found in rocks dated to the Campanian stage of the Late Cretaceous period.
 The oldest examples of this genus lived approximately 82 Ma, and the youngest lived around 73 Ma.
+Deinosuchus remains have been unearthed in New Mexico's Menefee Formation.

 The distribution of Deinosuchus specimens indicates these giant crocodilians may have preferred estuarine environments.
 In the Aguja Formation of Texas, where some of the largest specimens of Deinosuchus have been found, these massive predators probably inhabited brackish-water bays.
 Although some specimens have also been found in marine deposits, it is not clear whether Deinosuchus ventured out into the ocean (like modern-day saltwater crocodiles); these remains might have been displaced after the animals died.
 Deinosuchus has been described as a "conspicuous" component of a purportedly distinct biome occupying the southern half of Late Cretaceous North America.

-It has been suggested that the presence of Deinosuchus may have been responsible for the lack of very large predatory theropods from the Late Cretaceous of Appalachia, with the giant crocodilian replacing such large theropods as the top predator of the Appalachian coastal plains.
+It has been suggested by Brownstein that the presence of Deinosuchus may have been responsible for the lack of very large predatory theropods from the Late Cretaceous of Appalachia, with the giant crocodilian replacing such large theropods as the top predator of the Appalachian coastal plains.